Watchdogs Probe technical Failure On Boeing-made LATAM Plane - UrduPoint

 Watchdogs Probe 'technical' Failure On Boeing-made LATAM Plane

-Auckland, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2024) Airline watchdogs were on Tuesday investigating why a Boeing-made LATAM plane bound for New Zealand suddenly lost altitude mid-flight, dropping violently and injuring dozens of terrified travellers.
+Auckland, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2024) Airline watchdogs were on Tuesday investigating why a Boeing-made plane bound for New Zealand violently lost altitude mid-flight, injuring a host of terrified passengers.

-Passengers said the Boeing 787 Dreamliner plunged earthward while en route from Sydney to Auckland on Monday evening, slinging unrestrained travellers out of their seats and smashing some into the roof of the cabin.
+Passengers aboard the LATAM flight said the Boeing 787 Dreamliner plunged earthward while flying from Sydney to Auckland on Monday evening, slinging unrestrained travellers out of their seats and smashing them into the roof of the cabin.

-Chile-based LATAM Airlines said Tuesday it was working with authorities to pinpoint the unspecified "technical event" that caused flight LA800 to experience "a strong movement".

-"It was just a split second," said Auckland-based chef Lucas Ellwood, who was one of 263 passengers and nine cabin crew aboard.
+"It was just a split second," said Auckland-based chef Lucas Ellwood, who was on board flight LA800.

 "The crashing of people into the roof caused the tiling to be dislodged," he told AFP on Tuesday.